upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 We can then use it as a characteristic of individuals within the subgroup.
 What if the corresponding member decides on the reward?
 Makes sense.
 This parameter shows **how much subgroup members trust each other**.

+If not bot-net reward used this shows the overall groups trust to the member.
+The member can drain the whole pool.

 ## N. Number of members
 Doesn't make much sense all by itself.
 Only if we introduce some additioal constraints like a fixed number of users per group.